zhukovka/wix-style-react/docs/contribution/TEST_DRIVERS.md

   * Make a side effect (e.g. click)
   * Retrieve some primitive value as string, number or boolean (e.g. some value / is checked)
 1. Drivers should help testing the behavior and the DOM and not test React, so never check for component props.
+1. Components use `data-hook`s to easily locate parts of the DOM.
+We use them in the driver to query the elements.
 1. Drivers are tested internally in the library and exposed to consumers as TestKits.
 1. Drivers should have the `exists()` method to verify component is rendered properly.
 1. Never return a `DOM` element as this is not a good abstraction over the component.